Portland vice scandal

-The Portland vice scandal (sometimes called the vice clique scandal, the vice crusade in contemporary reports, or inaccurately the YMCA scandal) refers to the discovery in November 1912 of a gay male subculture in the U.S. city of Portland, Oregon.
+The Portland vice scandal (sometimes called the vice clique scandal, the vice crusade in contemporary reports, or inaccurately the YMCA scandal) refers to the discovery in November 1912 of a deviant group in the U.S. city of Portland, Oregon.
 Nearly 70 men were charged, and three were convicted by jury; the Oregon Supreme Court then reversed the convictions on legal technicalities.

 Beginnings

 At the time the scandal broke, Oregon's sodomy law merely said, "If any person shall commit sodomy or the crime against nature, either with mankind or beast, such person, upon conviction thereof shall be punished by imprisonment in the penitentiary not less than one year nor more than five years."
 Up to this point, in some U.S. states with sodomy laws similar to Oregon's, courts had ruled that these statutes covered anal sex, but not oral sex.
 These cases cited the 1817 English case Rex v.
 Jacobs, Russ & Ry 331.

 Following the arrest and interrogation of a teenager for shoplifting, he told his interrogators that "he had been 'corrupted' by a number of men in town."

-The teenager was identified variously as fourteen-year-old Hazen Wright for shoplifting or nineteen-year-old Benjamin Trout.
+The teenager was identified variously as fourteen-year-old Hazen Wright or nineteen-year-old Benjamin Trout.
 The person identified as the perpetrator was Harry Rowe, 39, who lived at the local YMCA, which had the ninth largest membership of all YMCAs in North America.

 This revelation prompted police investigations and led to the arrest of 69 men "for crimes ranging from so-called indecent acts to sodomy."

 The press used the term "vice clique" to refer to these men collectively.
 Since a crime against nature such as this could not be consensual, the parties are described as predators and victims or "boy victim", though only categorized by which participant was older.

 Some members of the vice clique were prominent public figures including Edward McAllister, as well as lawyers and physicians.
 Some of the accused lived at the local YMCA and which was supported by members of Portland's upper class.
 Considered "unprintable" content, it still prompted attacks against the YMCA, its sponsors, and the city's upper class, especially by the working-class newspaper The Portland News and its editor Dana Sleeth.